Biopsychiatry controversy

-The biopsychiatry controversy is a dispute over which viewpoint should predominate and form a basis of psychiatric theory and practice.
+The biopsychiatry controversy is a dispute over which viewpoint should predominate and form the basis of psychiatric theory and practice.
 The debate is a criticism of a claimed strict biological view of psychiatric thinking.
 Its critics include disparate groups such as the antipsychiatry movement and some academics.

 Overview of opposition to biopsychiatry

 Biological psychiatry or biopsychiatry aims to investigate determinants of mental disorders devising remedial measures of a primarily somatic nature.

 This has been criticized by Alvin Pam for being a "stilted, unidimensional, and mechanistic world-view", so that subsequent "research in psychiatry has been geared toward discovering which aberrant genetic or neurophysiological factors underlie and cause social deviance".
 According to Pam, the "blame the body" approach, which typically offers medication for mental distress, shifts the focus from disturbed behavior in the family to putative biochemical imbalances.

 Research issues

 2003 status in biopsychiatric research

 Biopsychiatric research has produced reproducible abnormalities of brain structure and function, as well as a strong genetic component for a number of psychiatric disorders (although the latter has been shown to be correlative rather than causative).
 It has also elucidated some of the mechanisms of action of medications that effectively treat some of these disorders.
 Still, by their own admission, this research has not progressed to the stage that they can identify clear biomarkers of these disorders.

 Research has shown that serious neurobiological disorders such as schizophrenia reveal reproducible abnormalities of brain structure (such as ventricular enlargement) and function.
 Compelling evidence exists that disorders including schizophrenia, bipolar disorder, and autism to name a few have a strong genetic component.
 Still, brain science has not advanced to the point where scientists or clinicians can point to readily discernible pathologic lesions or genetic abnormalities that in and of themselves serve as reliable or predictive biomarkers of a given mental disorder or mental disorders as a group.
 Ultimately, no gross anatomical lesion such as a tumor may ever be found; rather, mental disorders will likely be proven to represent disorders of intercellular communication; or of disrupted neural circuitry.
 Research already has elucidated some of the mechanisms of action of medications that are effective for depression, schizophrenia, anxiety, attention deficit, and cognitive disorders such as Alzheimer's disease.
-These medications clearly exert influence on specific neurotransmitters, naturally occurring brain chemicals that effect, or regulate, communication between neurons in regions of the brain that control mood, complex reasoning, anxiety, and cognition.
+These medications clearly exert influence on specific neurotransmitters, naturally occurring brain chemicals that affect, or regulate, communication between neurons in regions of the brain that control mood, complex reasoning, anxiety, and cognition.
 In 1970, The Nobel Prize was awarded to Julius Axelrod, Ph.D., of the National Institute of Mental Health, for his discovery of how anti-depressant medications regulate the availability of neurotransmitters such as norepinephrine in the synapses, or gaps, between nerve cells.